What is the legal definition of domestic violence in Kentucky?

 - order the abuser to leave the home you share;

-- provide you with any other protection necessary to eliminate future domestic violence.1
+- order any other protections necessary to eliminate future domestic violence.1

-- order that either or both of you receive counseling services available in the community.2
+- order that either or both of you receive counseling services available in the community;

-Note: A DVO can be amended (after you file a request and the judge holds a hearing) to require the abuser to wear a GPS device if the abuser has committed a substantial (serious) violation of a domestic violence order and if the judge believes that the GPS device would increase your safety.3
+Note: After a final DVO is issued, it’s possible to file a motion to amend it to request that the abuser wear a GPS device.
+The judge can grant your request if the abuser has committed a serious violation of a prior domestic violence order and if the judge believes that the GPS device would increase your safety.3

 2 KRS § 403.740(1)